 Byhalia real estate is some of the most expensive in Mississippi, although Byhalia house values don't compare to the most expensive real estate in the U.S.

-Byhalia is a blue-collar town, with 41.97% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Byhalia is generally considered to be a blue-collar town.
+41.97% of the Byhalia workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Byhalia is a town of transportation and shipping workers, sales and office workers, and service providers.
 There are especially a lot of people living in Byhalia who work in office and administrative support (12.27%), sales jobs (9.24%), and teaching (7.58%).

 The per capita income in Byhalia in 2010 was $17,127, which is middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $68,508 for a family of four.
 However, Byhalia contains both very wealthy and poor people as well.
 Byhalia also has one of the higher rates of people living in poverty in the nation, with 32.70% of its population below the federal poverty line.